jamesWalczak/climatrix/docs/index.md

 **Current Version:** `0.1a0` 🧪

-> [!CAUTION]\
+??? warning "Alpha release"
-> This is an alpha release – features are still evolving, and breaking changes may occur.
+This is an alpha release – features are still evolving, and breaking changes may occur.

 ______________________________________________________________________